White Wine 101

 TALKING THE TALK

-As with any type of wine, white wine has it's own "lingo."
-These terms can refer to different winemaking tools or specific techniques employed by winemakers.
-No White Wine 101 post would be complete without a list of those you're most likely to encounter when talking about white wine:
+No White Wine 101 guide would be complete without a few of the terms you’re most likely to encounter when exploring white wine: